vishalecho/vishalecho/README.md

 ## About me

-Hello, My name's Vishal Kumar, I'm a Open Source enthusiast, software engineer and team leader.
+Hello, My name's Vishal Kumar, I'm an Business and Technology Consultant.

-- 👯 I’m looking to collaborate on code, writing, tech event management.
+- 👯 I’m looking to collaborate on startups, technology, business and innovation.